ONDER1E/ptrk/README.md

 3. Setup Google API Credentials:

    - Go to https://console.cloud.google.com/
-   - Create a project and enable the Google Tasks API.
+   - Create a project and enable the Google Tasks API and Google Calendar API.
    - Create OAuth 2.0 Client ID credentials.
    - Download `credentials.json` and place it in the project folder.

-4. First run:

-    python prayer_tasks.py

-   - Initializes task tracking, creates the next 5 prayer tasks, and sets up the Iterate task if missing.

-5. Running the daemon:
+4. Running the daemon:

     python prayer_daemon.py

+   - On initial execution the program initializes task tracking, creates the next 5 prayer tasks, and sets up the Iterate task if missing.

    - Runs continuously and checks for:
      - Completion of the current Fajr task to auto-add the next sequence.